-Prerequisite: MAT 161 or consent of mathematics department.
+Prerequisite: MAT 161 or consent of math department.

 (4 Credits) This course is an introduction to differential and integral calculus applied to algebraic and transcendental functions.
 Topics include: limits, derivatives, differentials, The Mean Value Theorem, curve sketching, optimization, Newton's method, antiderivatives, the definite integral, and The Fundamental Theorem of Calculus.
-Applications are studied throughout the entire Calculus I, II, III sequence.
+Applications are studied throughout the entire Calculus I, II, III sequence. \ Mathematics Approved General Education Course.
 Total of 60 hours of lecture.